jonfowler/NarrowCheck/README.md

 The tool can also accept a *size* argument (*--sized*,*-s*).
 A natural number which should be the first argument to the property.

-> overlapCheck -p checkn -s5 Tree.hs
+> overlapcheck -p checkn -s5 Tree.hs
 > +++ Ok, successfully passed 100 tests in 2.35s